 - 1 tablespoon olive oil

-- Heat pressure cooker to sauté setting.
+- Sauté ingredients: Heat pressure cooker to sauté setting.
 Add oil, onions, and garlic and cook until soft, about five minutes.

-- Add pumpkin, sweet potatoes, sea salt, black pepper, sage leaves, and vegetable broth.
+- Pressure cook ingredients: Add pumpkin, sweet potatoes, sea salt, black pepper, sage leaves, and vegetable broth.
 Secure lid and start soup pressure cook setting with a timer for 15 minutes.

-- When pressure cooking time is done, remove lid carefully.
+- Blend soup + season before serving: When pressure cooking time is done, remove lid carefully.
 Remove and compost thyme sprigs.
 Blend soup with handheld immersion blender, adding more water or vegetable broth if needed for smooth soup consistency.
 Add more salt and pepper if needed to taste.

-- Notes: Add cream or coconut milk to make this light pumpkin soup thick and creamy.
+- Recipe notes: Add cream or coconut milk to make this light pumpkin soup thick and creamy.